Clinelly/CI_PP1_IDG/README.md

 The site was deployed to GitHub pages.

-The steps to deploy it were:
+The steps followed to deploy it were:
 In the GitHub repository, navigate to the Settings tab.
 From the source section drop-down menu, select the Master Branch.
 Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.